 - Reduce internal approval friction.

-- They are easy to reorder and can be used consistently across multiple campaigns.
+- They are easy to reorder and can be used across multiple campaigns.

 This is where experience matters.